CS-433/ml-project-2-roc-stars/README.md

 ## Datasets
 The tuning and predictions are made using `final_data.csv`, which is split into `X_train`, `y_train`, `X_test` and `y_test` in each `.py` file where it is necessary.

-Link to download the dataset: https://github.com/epfml/ML_course/blob/master/projects/project1/data/dataset.zip
+The dataset contains confidential information and cannot be shared.
+The `final_data.csv` file is provided.

 ## How to run the code
+If you possess the `EMemory_data.csv` file:
 1. Download `EMemory_data.csv` and put it in a folder called `data`.
 2. Run the `data_cleaning_pd.py` file to generate `final_data.csv`.
 3. Run the `run.py` file to generate our predictions with the best model.

+If you do not possess the `EMemory_data.csv` file:
+1. Run the `run.py` file to generate our predictions with the best model.

 If an error occurs (e.g. "function ... not defined"), run the `helper.py` file.

 ## License